For a first challenge, try to solve the following position (it is not a seki; you will find a commentary in my page about the rules).

 Robert Pauli: Yes, of course, but balancing without captives is what I like (even if that should lead to an "ugly" rectangular board :-).

-BTW, the one with the T enables a sacrifice!
-White can trade his small eye to bring life to his big eye:
+BTW, the one with the T (move lower right stone in square to upper left corner) enables a sacrifice!
+White can trade her small eye to bring life to her big eye:

-White drops one into the shared pair, Black too, White takes three, nakade, White takes dead-end four, and Black has no time for a second nakade.
+White drops one into the shared pair, Black too, White takes three, nakade, White takes dead-end four (T), and Black has no time for a second nakade.

 On your 6x6 this costs White seven points (territory scoring), on my 4x8 three points, however, some (bad) ruleset might reward White's option somehow in post-end analysis . . .